Skip to main content

 College Admissions Fraud Crimes

-William Rick Singer, CEO of college admissions preparatory company The Key, pleaded guilty to racketeering, conspiracy, money laundering, conspiracy to defraud the United States, and obstruction of justice in March 2019.
-These serious offenses were committed as part of a wide-ranging scam to help wealthy families get their children into elite universities by cheating on exams, bribing college coaches, and falsifying application materials.
+William Rick Singer, CEO of a college admissions preparatory company, The Key, pleaded guilty to racketeering conspiracy, money laundering, conspiracy to defraud the United States, and obstruction of justice in March 2019.

-Singer was hardly alone.
-In fact, dozens of university coaches from Yale, Stanford, and other prestigious schools; parents; exam administrators; and other individuals across several states were also charged at the time for their roles in college admissions fraud schemes.
+The U.S. Department of Justice placed Singer at the center of its investigation, named Operation Varsity Blues.
+But Singer was hardly alone.
+The government charged dozens of university coaches from Yale, Stanford, and other schools.
+It also charged exam administrators for their roles in college admissions fraud schemes.

-It's not the first case involving college admissions fraud crimes, but the sheer breadth and brazen nature of these offenses profoundly rattled public trust in the admissions process.
-Below we'll look at how these crimes are committed and the various charges they entail.
+The breadth and brazen nature of these offenses rattled public trust in the admissions process.
+This article describes these crimes in detail and the various charges they entail.
+If you face fraud charges, hire a criminal defense lawyer.

 College Admissions and the Incentive to Commit Fraud